Why Do Dogs Lick Their Paws? Common Causes and Helpful Solutions

 Behavioral and Psychological Causes

 If medical problems are ruled out, the licking may be driven by psychological factors.
+Pet owners should be vigilant in recognizing signs of excessive paw licking and seek professional veterinary care if needed.
 Understanding these behavioral and psychological causes is essential in addressing the underlying issue effectively.

 Stress, Anxiety, and Boredom